jakopako/phishapp/README.md

 ```

 ## Testing
-There are a few test images located in the `example_images` directory.
+There are a few test images located in the `screenshots` directory.
 You will see that not all
 of them are classified correctly.
 Note, that none of them have been used for training, however,
 `paypal3.png` is very "close" to the majority of Paypal images that have been used for training
 whereas the other two images are less similar to the training set.